nest-desktop/nest-desktop/docs/user/usage-advance/activity-chart-graph.rst

 By default, a line trace of membrane potential is displays.

 .. seeAlso::
-   - :ref:`Use controller for activity graph<controller-sidebar_activity-chart-controller>`
+   - :ref:`Use controller for activity graph<controller-sidebar-activity-chart-controller>`

 |br|

-.. _activity-chart-graph_spike-activity:
+.. _activity-chart-graph-spike-activity:

 Spike activity
 --------------